hamzaalictn/universitystore/README.md

 1) Easy to maintain:

-My framework uses page object model which makes it easy to maintain.
-For example if i have to update any locator, I only need to do one code change.
-I try to make my tests independent from each other, this means if I update one test, it will not affect others and also if one fails, others will not be affected.
+My framework uses the page object model, which simplifies maintenance.
+For instance, if I need to update any locator, I only need to make one code change.
+I also strive to make my tests independent from each other, so if I update one test, it will not impact others, and if one test fails, it will not affect the others.

 2) Easy to extend:

-It is easy to add new test cases to my framework, and new pages.
-The design is smooth and clear.
+I've implemented the page object model and utilities that can be reused across tests.
+For instance, I have the "waitForClickablility" method that waits until an element is clickable for a given amount of time before throwing an exception.
+Instead of repeating these lines of code in multiple tests, I store them as static methods in the BrowserUtils page, making them publicly accessible.

-3) Easy to reuse:
+4) Easy to reuse:

 I have page object model, utilities which I can reuse for any tests.
 For example, I have the "waitForClickablility" method which takes the WebElement and timeout length as parameter an waits until the element is clickable for the givent time before throwing exception.
 Instead of repeating this lines of codes in the test classes, I have stored them in BrowserUtils page as static methods and they are accessible to public.

 4) Multi browser testing:

-My framework can run the same tests against different browsers with minimal code change.
+My framework can run the same tests on different browsers with minimal code changes.

 5) Types of tests: